-Serving Brevard County!
+Serving Brevard County since 2001

 We are proud to carry a full product line of PGT WinGuard Impact resistant and non-impact aluminum and vinyl windows and sliding glass doors.
-We offer a complete line of new construction and replacement products including single hung, picture windows, architectural shapes, casements, horizontal sliding, tilt windows, double hung windows and various Sliding Glass Doors.
+We offer a complete line of PGT products including single hung, picture windows, architectural shapes, casements, horizontal sliding, tilt windows, double hung windows and various Sliding Glass Doors.
 In a climate where air conditioning is needed much of the year, we offer many glass options including Low-E that reduce solar heat gain which in turn provides significant saving in energy bills.

 Replacing your windows is one of the best improvements you can make to your home.

 Living in a hurricane prone area, we understand the need for wind borne debris protection, and are excited to offer the PGT WinGuard impact resistant windows and sliding glass doors.
 These products meet and exceed Florida's most stringent code requirements for hurricane force winds and ensure that even after impact, the glass remains in the frame.
 These Impact products also provide year-round added security against intruders along with filtering out 99% of the UV light that enters your home causing fading to furniture and carpets.
 Feel free to browse the PGT Industries informative website..

 TOP 10 REASONS TO SAFEGUARD YOUR HOME AGAINST HURRICANES BY MY SAFE FLORIDA HOME: